Honestly, I love how picture books can help prepare our kids for what to expect in new situations.

 It’s a familiar back to school story about a child who doesn’t want to go to school.
 She meets another child and a teacher who don’t want to go to school either.
 The three climb a tree, talk, and share cookies.
 Knowing each other helps them feel brave enough to go to school.
 The story shows that other people also feel scared…even adults.
 And, they go to school anyway.

 Fairy’s First Day of School by Bridget Heos, illustrated by Sara Not

 Fairy’s mom tells her what to expect on her first day of school.
 A nice teacher, other fairies, learning new things, centers like art and spells, clean up time, jobs, recess, lunchtime, and so on.
 Similar to a human’s first day of school, children will enjoy the fairy’s first magical day that ends with smiles and cuddles.

 Back to School Books About Friendships

 We Don’t Eat Our Classmates by Ryan T. Higgins

 This picture book is so funny while being profound at the same time.
 After a rough first day at school where this little dinosaur eats her classmates, gets scolded by the teacher, spits them out, and doesn’t make any friends, Penelope’s dad explains while children might taste good, it’s not a good idea to eat them.
 But the next day, Penelope eats her classmates again.
-It’s not until the class goldfish chomps on Penelope’s finger and it HURTS that she realizes it’s no fun to be someone else’s snack.
+It’s not until the class goldfish chomps on Penelope’s finger and it HURTS that she realizes it’s not fun to be someone else’s snack.
 It hurts.
 Which gives her EMPATHY!!
-Now, Penelope tries to remember and resist eating the other kids.
+Now, Penelope tries to remember this valuable lesson and resist eating the other kids.
 Which means she has friends and playmates at school.